 About 50 people lived on the island including fishermen, turtlers and wreckers.
 The small key had stores, warehouses, cisterns and even a post office and a hotel.

-Nowadays, the Indian Key Historic State Park welcomes visitors to swim, snorkel, sunbathe, hike and explore the remainings of the once booming island.
+Nowadays the Indian Key Historic State Park welcomes visitors to swim, snorkel, sunbathe, hike and explore the remainings of the once booming island.
 But the only way to access the park is by boat.

 The best way to make it the about half mile (800 m) offshore from Islamorada to Indian Key Historic State Park is to kayak over.
-Often stingrays and sharks show themselves in the crystal-clear water as you paddle the distance across.
+Often stingrays and sharks show themselves in the blue water as you paddle the distance across.
 It’s so worth it and going to Indian Key when you visit Islamorada is both a great day out in the beautiful weather and a fun history lesson.

 Go out on the water for snorkeling or diving